srl-labs/srl-splunk-lab/README.md

 ## Looking at logs

-Your pre-configured Splunk instance should available via [http://localhost:8000](http://localhost:8000).
+Your pre-configured Splunk instance should be available via [http://localhost:8000](http://localhost:8000).
 Now you can login to the dashboard (admin/changeme), go to the 'Search' tab and search for 'index="netops"'

 ![splunk search][screenshot]